Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 - every integer n > 1 can be uniquely written as n = $\prod$ 1 to l p^1^2
 - prove through induction

-Theorem: There is exists infinetly many primes
+Theorem: There is exists infinitely  many primes